“Do you accept self-published books?”

 I get this question a lot from authors.
 The answer, unfortunately, is no. It’s not that I have anything against self-published projects, indeed, I’ve self-published myself.
 But as a literary agent there are two reasons why I do not consider representing self-published books.
 The first is a hard simple truth: I probably can’t sell it.
-Most of the bigger publishers are not taking the risks on self-published books as they once were.
-Even those books that were moderately successful as a self-pub, are harder to find homes for, as the publishers are discovering by the time they reissue the book, it’s already peaked.
-The second reason, which is by far one of the most frustrating and sad scenarios in my line of work is more complicated.
+Most of the bigger publishers are not taking the risk on self-published books as they once were.
+Even those books that were moderately successful as a self-pub, are harder to find homes for, as the publishers have discovered by the time they reissue the book, it’s already peaked.
+The second reason, which is by far one of the most frustrating and sad scenarios in my line of work, is more complicated.
 Authors self-publish due to a variety of scenarios, many of them good reasons.
 I self-published because I had a manuscript, my second finished full-length novel, which I had written during my MFA program, turned into my thesis, and subsequently turned into a novel.
 It had been workshopped heavily, edited by two professors, and generally followed all the “rules” that are required of a polished manuscript.
 I was feeling pretty confident I could get this one past the gates.

-I sent ANGELUS out to over 75 agents, researching each carefully, following all submission guidelines with a simple and professional query letter.
+I sent my paranormal angel/demon fantasy out to over 75 agents, researching each carefully, following all submission guidelines with a simple and professional query letter.
 Although I got the usual round of form rejections and no responses, I did get enough positive feedback that I remained hopeful.
 However, after the fifth or sixth, “I like your writing, I just don’t do angels,” I realized I was stuck.
-I had written a book that was within a trope that no one wanted to touch.
-(Side note, now as an agent, I’m not all that interested in angel books either, the irony.)
+I had written a book that was within a trope that no one wanted at that time.
+(Side note, now as an agent, I’m not all that interested in angel/demon books either, the irony.)
 I sometimes wonder what would have happened if, during my time in my MFA, I had written something different; perhaps I would have found representation.
 But then again if I had, I probably would have never ended up as an intern at a literary agency to discover I loved being a lit agent as much, if not more so, than being a writer.
 So after enough feedback telling me my angel-themed book was not going to fly, I self-published.
 Happy to report it was successful enough that I earned back the money I had spent publishing it, but not much more than that.
 But I’m glad I did it, so as an agent I understand how hard, how much work, and how emotional the experience is, and I can relate to those authors who approach me with their self-published work.

 Then they threw their book out there, and with bated breath, waited for the sales that never came.
 So now they are at a conference, or online, reaching out to me because, “they want to take their book to the next level.”
 And it is my heartbreaking job to tell them, how sorry I am, but that it is still up to them.
 Because I know their book being “not at that level” means it wasn’t ready for me pre-publication either, and now it’s too late for the traditional route.
 They have chosen to be the publisher of their own work, which means they have to be the one to take it to the next level, whether it’s hiring a cover artist to design a more professional cover, or an editor to revise it, or a proofreader to get rid of errors, or a publicist to help them navigate the market.
 Self-publishing is exactly what it sounds like, publishing by self.
 Alone.
 And it is one of the hardest things you can do.